1. In these Conditions of Use, the following words and expressions will have the meanings set out against them below:

 - means the embossed membership card or Digital Membership Card or any such other form of access as detailed by Priority Pass in writing from time to time at its sole discretion.

-- Conditions of Use: Customer agrees that by using Programme Customer agrees to and accepts these Conditions of Use.
+- Conditions of Use: By participating in the Programme, Customer agrees to and accepts these Conditions of Use.
 These Conditions of Use will

 prevail over any other terms and conditions provided to Customer in relation to purchase, or use of, Programme.
 Priority Pass reserves the right at all times to make any changes to these Conditions of Use.
-Customer agrees that Priority Pass may provide notification by posting the Conditions of Use on the Priority Pass website and app, and that Customer use of Programme constitutes agreement to the current Conditions of Use.
+Customer agrees that Priority Pass may provide notification by posting the Conditions of Use on the Programme website and app, and that Customer use of Programme constitutes agreement to the current Conditions of Use.
 Customers are advised to review these Conditions of Use prior to use of Programme.
-Conditions of Use are effective as of the 14th September 2021 and will apply to use of Programme from that point forward.
+Conditions of Use are effective as of the 28th June 2023 and will apply to use of Programme from that point forward.

-- Documentation: Admittance to a Lounge or Merchant is strictly conditional upon Customers possessing (i) a valid Means of Access, (ii) a valid boarding pass and (iii) any additional identification that the Lounge or Merchant may require from Customers and their guests, which may include passport, national identity card or driving license.
-Ineligible payment cards, photograph of Means of Access or provision of card number of Priority Pass Card/Digital Membership Card/payment card will not be accepted as substitutes for the Priority Pass Card, Digital Membership Card or eligible payment card.
-Some Lounges and Merchants in Europe are located within designated Schengen areas of the airport which means that access is only provided to these locations if Customers are travelling between Schengen countries (https://ec.europa.eu/home-affairs/policies/schengen-borders-and-visa/schengen-area_en).
+- Documentation: Admittance to a Lounge or Merchant is strictly conditional upon Customers possessing (i) a valid Means of Access, (ii) a valid boarding pass and (iii) any additional identification that the Lounge or Merchant may require from Customer and their guests, which may include passport, national identity card or driving license.
+Ineligible Means of Access, photograph of Means of Access or provision of card number of Priority Pass Card/Digital Membership Card/payment card will not be accepted as substitutes for the Means of Access.
+Some Lounges and Merchants in Europe are located within designated Schengen areas of the airport which means that access is only provided to these locations if Customer is travelling between Schengen countries (https://ec.europa.eu/home-affairs/policies/schengen-borders-and-visa/schengen-area_en).

 - Record of Visit: Lounge or Merchant staff will, where appropriate, make a voucher imprint/log entry of the Means of Access and Customer is responsible for ensuring Record of Visit voucher/receipt/the log correctly reflects their own usage and that of any guests at the time of using the Lounge or Merchant.
 Where applicable, Customer is responsible for retaining Customer's copy of the '‘Record of Visit’' voucher or receipt presented to them.
 If a Customer requires a copy of the voucher/receipt Customer must make the request at the time of entering the Lounge or Merchant location.
 When entering with multiple Customers, it is each Customer’s responsibility to ensure they are not charged for guests who may hold their own Programme membership.
 It is advised that each Customer show the staff their Means of Access and sign their Record of Visit separately.
 Priority Pass will not be liable whatsoever for refusal of access by Lounge or Merchant due to technical issues with visit registration equipment.

 - Means of Access: Where a payment card is used as the Means of Access for Programme, no point of sale transaction takes place.
-A charge may be made later to Customer’s Means of Access, if applicable and according to the terms of the benefit offered by a payment card provider.
+A charge may be made later to Customer’s Means of Access, if applicable and according to the terms of the benefit offered by a payment card provider or other organisation.

-- Access via Electronic Device: Use of the Digital Membership Card on Customer’s smartphone, tablet or other device may require inspection by Lounge or Merchant’s staff, including the need for the member of staff to handle the device.
+- Access via Electronic Device: Means of Access on Customer’s smartphone, tablet or other device may require inspection by Lounge or Merchant’s staff, including the need for the member of staff to handle the device.
 Priority Pass accepts no liability for any damage caused to the device by Lounge or Merchant’s staff.

 - Payment Card: Not all Lounges and Merchants in Programme are able to accept a payment card and for these locations Customer must present the Priority Pass Card or Digital Membership Card to gain access.
 Prior to travelling Customers are advised to check Programme website or app to confirm whether a given location accepts the payment card and should always have a Priority Pass Card or Digital Membership Card available when visiting.